Education • Beta-Glucans • GoMushroom

 What are beta-glucans?

 Beta-glucans are long, branched chains of glucose found in the cell walls of fungi, yeasts and some grains.
-In medicinal mushrooms, they are of particular interest due to their structural complexity and biological relevance.
+In medicinal mushrooms, they are of particular interest due to their structural complexity and biological activity.

 Does a higher beta-glucan percentage mean a better extract?